sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 - The first argument can be either i) A simple string value, or ii) A so-called "Map Function"
   - Just for now, let's ignore the case where the first argument is a "Map Function" (we will discuss this later).
   - If the first argument is a string value e.g. 'title', the query will return all documents that have a 'title' property.
-(Forshadowing the Map Function case, the string value is the name of the property to query, and is equivalent to code `db.query((doc: TodoItem) => doc.title)`)
+    - (Forshadowing the Map Function case (that we will see later), the string value is the name of the property to query, and is equivalent to code `db.query((doc: TodoItem) => doc.title)`)

 - The second argument is a so-called "options object".
 This is an object that can contain some specific key:value pairs as shown below, each of which affects the results of the query in a certain way.
 Glance through the possible items in the options object below, but don't worry too much about them just yet.

   ```typescript